 According to the American Chiropractic Association, young children are suffering from back pain much earlier than previous generations, and the use of heavy backpacks is a contributing factor.
 Heavy backpacks can cause a child to hyperextend, or arch, his or her back, or lean the head and trunk forward to compensate for the weight of the bag.
 These postures can stress the muscles in the neck and back, increasing the risk of injury and fatigue.
 The natural curves in the upper, middle and lower back can become distorted, which will cause irritation to the spine.
 A rounding of the shoulders could also result if a back has to compensate for a heavy load.

 Wearing a backpack on one shoulder may cause a child to lean to one side in order to compensate for the extra weight.
 The middle back, ribs and lower back can become stressed on the side of the body opposite of where the backpack is placed.
 Carrying the pack on one shoulder may also cause upper back pain and a strain in the shoulders and neck.

-There are methods for preventing posture problems and other conditions associated with toting a heavy backpack.
+There are methods for preventing posture problems and other condition associated with toting a heavy backpack.
 The number one preventative method is to the limit the weight of the backpack.
 Many healthcare professionals agree that backpack loads become a health problem when they reach 15% or more of your child’s body weight.
 For example, a child weighing 50 pounds should carry no more than 7.5 pounds in their backpack; children weighing 100 pounds should carry no more than 15 pounds on their back; and children and adolescents weighing 150 pounds should not carry more than 22.5 pounds.
 A recent study has revealed that 55 percent of students are carrying backpacks weighing more than 15% of their weight.